vsam007/Yelp-Camp/README.md

 **Features:**
 - Authentication:
--- User login and registration with password hashing.
+  - User login and registration with password hashing.
   - User profiles with the ability to edit user information.
 - Authorization:
   - Users can only edit or delete their own campgrounds and comments.
 - Campground Management:
   - Create, edit, and delete campgrounds.
   - Add descriptions, prices, and images to campgrounds.
   - View a list of all campgrounds and individual campground details.
 - Comment System:
   - Add, edit, and delete comments on campgrounds.
   - Display user information alongside comments.
 - Map Integration:
   - Integrate with Mapbox to display campground locations on a map.
 - Responsive Design:
   - Ensure a seamless experience across desktop and mobile devices.

-**Technologies Used**
+**Technologies Used:**
 - Frontend:
   - HTML5, CSS3, JavaScript
   - Bootstrap for responsive design
 - Backend:
   - Node.js, Express.js
 - Database:
   - MongoDB, Mongoose
 - Authentication:
   - Passport.js for authentication
 - Others:
   - EJS for templating
   - Cloudinary for image upload and storage
   - Mapbox for maps and location services